Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratio preserving maps

 \bl Let $B=B_1\circ \ldots\circ B_k$ and $B'=B'_1\circ \ldots\circ B'_{k'}$ be joins of irreducible thick spherical buildings.
 Moreover, be $f: B\to B'$ a building isomorphism.
 Then $k=k'$ and there exists a permutation $\mathrm{s}$ on $k$ numbers such that $f=f_1\times\ldots\times f_k$ with $f_i:B_i\to B'_{\mathrm{s}(i)}$ building isomorphisms. \el

-\begin{proof} That $f$ is a building isomorphism implies that $B$ and $B'$ are modeled over the same spherical Coxeter complex, i.e. over the Coxeter group $W=W_1\times\ldots\times W_k$, where $W_i$ are irreducible Coxeter groups.
+\begin{proof} That $f$ is a building isomorphism implies that $B$ and $B'$ are modeled over the same spherical Coxeter complex, i.e. over the Coxeter complex to $W=W_1\times\ldots\times W_k$, where $W_i$ are irreducible Coxeter groups.
 The irreducibility of the buildings $B_i,B'_i$ yields then that $k=k'$.

 Assume without loss of generality that $|W_1|\leq |W_i|$ for all $i=1,\ldots,k$.
 Let $x_1$ be a chamber in $B_1$.
 Then $x_1$ is a simplex in $B$.
 We know that $\Res(x_1)$ is a spherical building over the spherical Coxeter complex to $W_2\times\ldots\times W_k$.
 As $f$ is a building isomorphism, we derive that $f(\Res(x_1))=\Res(f(x_1))$ is a spherical building over $W_2\times\ldots\times W_k$.
 If $f(x_1)$ would not correspond to a chamber in an irreducible factor $B'_i$, then there would be a subgroup $W'$ of $W$ isomorphic to $W_2\times\ldots\times W_k$ such that the projection of $W'$ to each $W_i$ is non-trivial (as $W_1$ is minimal).
 This would yield a decomposition of $W_2\times\ldots\times W_k$ into $k$ Coxeter groups, which contradicts the irreducibility of the factors.
 In particular, up to reordering $\Res(f(x_1))$ is a spherical building over $W_1\times W_3\times\ldots\times W_k$ and $W_1$ is isomorphic to $W_2$.
 Thus $f(x_1)=y_2$ for a chamber $y_2\in B'_2$.
 Since $f$ is a building isomorphism it maps all simplices of the same type as $x_1$ to simplices of the same type as $y_2$ i.e. it maps the chambers of $B_1$ to chambers of $B_2'$.
 In particular, $f$ induces a building isomorphism $f_1=f_{|B_1}:B_1\to B_2'$ ($B_1$ is naturally a subset of $B$, namely the set of simplices of $B$ fully contained in $B_1$) and thus $f=f_1\times f_0$ for a building isomorphism $f_0:B_2\circ \ldots\circ B_k\to B'_1\circ B_3' \ldots\circ B'_{k}$.
 A straight forward induction yields the result. \end{proof}